CPSC-1012/sep-2022-a05-workbook-dgilleland/docs/mynotes/ReadMe.md

 # My Notes - A Journal of Discovery

+These are my notes, but feel free to copy information from here into your own workbook.
+I recommend doing so by TYPING, not copy/paste, but you are still on your own.

 [![Scuba](./images/stick_figure_scuba.gif)](#credits)

 > Your first learning adventure should begin with [**Mastering Markdown**](https://guides.github.com/features/mastering-markdown/).
 Learning how to use Markdown now will really help you focus on capturing **content** in this journal. :sunglasses: